encore428/BECapstone/API_funcspec.md

 - Soft-deleted records are considered non-existent.
 - If a non-zero {tid} is provided in the endpoint, and a Todo record is found, yet the current authenticated user has no necessary access to the Todo, do not perform any processing, but return with status code 403 with an error message.
-- *Necessary access* means: Owner as well as users given write access to the Todo can GET/PUT/DELETE the Todo.
+- *Necessary access* means: Owner, as well as users given write access to the Todo can GET/PUT/DELETE the Todo.
 Users given read access to the Todo can only GET the Todo.
 - If a non-zero {tid} is provided in the endpoint, and a Todo record is found, and the current authenticated user has the *necessary access* to the Todo, perform the required processing, and return with status code 200 with the Todo record.